1. What is the new Undergraduate Course Repeat and Academic Forgiveness Policy?

 5. How will students identify which class/grade that they want excluded from the calculation of their gpa under the new course repeat policy?

-The University's ITS division is currently working on a design within Bearweb that will allow students to request for a grade to be excluded from calculation of their gpa and will enforce the rules defined in the Academic Forgiveness policy.
+Once the repeat of the course is completed, Bearweb will allow students to request for a grade to be excluded from calculation of their gpa and will enforce the rules defined in the Academic Forgiveness policy.
+Special provision will be made for students completing a repeated course in the semester they are graduating.

 6. If a student has received a W notation as the result of dropping a class prior to Fall 2017, will he or she be able to take that class at another institution and transfer it to Baylor University?